camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ### Adding Items to a Set

-Once a set is created we cannot change any items and we can also add additional items.
+A set is mutable, so you can add or remove items.
+However, you cannot change an existing item by index because sets are unordered.

 - Add one item using _add()_